maxime-tournier/maxime-tournier.github.com/notes/quaternion.md

 $$

-which is exactly the *angle* between vectors $$a$$ and $$b$$, as one would expect from vectors on a sphere.
+which is exactly the *angle* between vectors $$a$$ and $$b$$, as one would expect from vectors on a unit sphere.

 # Misc.